 Gold medalist skateboarder Yuto Horigome made history with his achievement.
 The Japanese man won the men’s street competition with a score of 37.18, putting him ahead of the other competitors.

-The silver medalist was Kelvin Hoefler, and the bronze medalist was Jagger Eaton.
+The silver medalist was K. Hoefler, and the bronze medalist was Jagger Eaton.
 Skateboarding is an Olympic sport for the first time this year.

 This Saturday’s race will go down in history as a milestone for the sport and for the twenty finalists who battled it out in Tokyo.